Uhtred of Bamburgh: Death

-In 1016 Uhtred campaigned with Ethelred's son Edmund Ironside in Cheshire and the surrounding shires.
+In 1016 Uhtred campaigned with Æthelred's son Edmund Ironside in Cheshire and the surrounding shires.
 While Uhtred was away from his lands, Sweyn's son, Cnut, invaded Yorkshire.
 Cnut's forces were too strong for Uhtred to fight, and so Uhtred did homage to him as King of England.

 Uhtred was summoned to a peace meeting with Cnut, and on the way there, he and forty of his men were murdered by Thurbrand the Hold at Wighill with the connivance of Cnut.
 Uhtred was succeeded in Bernicia by his brother Eadwulf Cudel.
 Cnut made the Norwegian, Eric of Hlathir, ealdorman ("earl" in Scandinavian terms) in southern Northumbria.

 Marriages and issue

 Uhtred married three times, each marriage produced children.

 His first marriage, about 995, was to Ecgfrida, daughter of Bishop Aldhun of Durham.
 He repudiated her before 1006, but not before they had one son: